Edmonton

 Edmonton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Edmonton's dwelling structures, as per the latest Census, comprised 90.2% houses and 9.7% other dwellings.
+Edmonton's dwelling structures, as per the latest Census data, consisted of 90.2% houses and 9.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
-Home ownership in Edmonton was at 22.7%, with mortgaged properties at 44.3% and rented dwellings at 33.0%.
+Home ownership in Edmonton stood at 22.7%, with mortgaged dwellings at 44.3% and rented ones at 33.0%.
 The median monthly mortgage repayment was $1,517, aligning with Non-Metro Qld's average.
-The median weekly rent was $350, compared to Non-Metro Qld's $315.
-Nationally, Edmonton's mortgage repayments were lower at $1,517 than the Australian average of $1,863, and rents were also lower at $350 compared to the national figure of $375.
+The median weekly rent figure was $350, compared to Non-Metro Qld's $315.
+Nationally, Edmonton's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing